Review PTC Prerequisites and Installation Script

 JFrog Artifactory Requirements

-Hostname / URL: Use the same HTTPS host your developers and automation use to reach Artifactory—for JFrog Cloud this is typically https://<your-subdomain>.jfrog.io (for example https://acme.jfrog.io).
+Hostname and URL: Use the same HTTPS host your developers and automation use to reach Artifactory.
+For JFrog Cloud this is typically https://<your-subdomain>.jfrog.io (for example https://acme.jfrog.io).
 Self-hosted installations use the hostname (and optional context path) your organization configured.
 That value is what you substitute for <YOUR_ARTIFACTORY_URL> elsewhere in this guide.

-Artifactory must have the appropriate repository layout for each package type you intend to serve through PTC—not only npm.
-The npm registry below is one example; repeat the same pattern (correct Artifactory package type, upstream URL, Package Reroute repo_key, and matching ZIA URL category entries) for every ecosystem you enable (for example PyPI, Docker/OCI, Hugging Face, per Supported Package Types (GA) and Package Reroute Config API).
+Artifactory must have the appropriate repository layout for each package type you intend to serve through PTC, not only npm.
+The npm registry below is one example.
+Repeat the same pattern (correct Artifactory package type, upstream URL, Package Reroute repo_key, and matching ZIA URL category entries) for every ecosystem you enable (for example PyPI, Docker/OCI, and Hugging Face, per Supported Package Types (GA) and Package Reroute Config API).

 A remote repository is required for PTC — it proxies the public registry upstream and is the target of the repo_key in the Package Reroute configuration.
-Optionally, you can point PTC at a virtual repository that includes that remote, which allows you to aggregate multiple sources or apply additional resolution rules; a virtual is not required and is not covered in the standard setup below.
+Virtual repositories are not supported as the PTC repo_key.

 • Example — npm: A remote npm repository whose upstream is https://registry.npmjs.org.

-Curation Best Practice: When you use JFrog Curation, enable Curation on the remote repository directly.
-If you are using a virtual repository, the curated remote should be last in the virtual’s resolution order.
+Curation Best Practice: When you use JFrog Curation, enable Curation directly on the remote repository configured as repo_key.

 Checklist